fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 At Mpafa hide we escape the vehicle to the shady confines of a wooden hide.
 Outside the scene looked landscaped, like some sort of zoo, but entirely natural.
 A beautiful tower of rocks formed a wall to the left, a small water pool beneath it, a gentle grassy slope leading down to it from the right.
 A perfect place to stop and watch.

 With our instant coffee and UHT milk, into which we dipped rusks, we watched a white rhino grazing.
 A large grey-backed kite swooped in, circled, and rested on a tree alongside us; a magnificent bird.
 Outside I fed the tame mocking cliff chats by hand.
-At 10am we ate ice cream at Impila camp, and at the volunteer camp we had french toast, and then we slept, the early mornings were catching up wit hus.
+At 10am we ate ice cream at Impila camp, and at the volunteer camp we had french toast, and then we slept, the early mornings were catching up with us.

+{% figure imfolozi-kite.jpg landscape %}
+A yellow-billed kite at Mpafa hide
+{% endfigure %}

+{% figure imfolozi-white-rhino.jpg landscape %}
+White rhino
+{% endfigure %}

 ### Let sleeping dogs lie